ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ### The Main Types of Tests

 Unless you are living under a rock, you probably heard of unit, integration and acceptance testing.
-Here's my pseudo-standard definition:
+If you want a good definition go see [Martin Fowler Website](https://martinfowler.com/testing/), in the meantime my pseudo-standard definition will be:

 - **Unit tests:** performed to validate the behavior of isolated functions and methods (more rarely classes and modules).
   Fast: < 1 ms.